Shivangi2207/shivangi_iiitb_asic_course/README.md

 <details>
   <summary><strong>Gtkwave</strong></summary>

-  ## Installation of gtkwave
+## What is GTKWave?

+GTKWave is an analysis tool used to perform debugging on Verilog or VHDL simulation models.
+With the exception of interactive VCD viewing, it is not intended to be run interactively with simulation, but instead relies on a post- mortem approach through the use of dumpfiles.

-Steps to install gtkwave
+  ## Commands to install gtkwave

 ```
 sudo apt update